mparmol/EventsAnalysis/README.md

 files into data structures which integrate with the Bioconductor ecosystem..

 · `ggnewscale` v0.4.5.
-Use multiple fill and colour scales in ’ggplot2.
+Use multiple fill and color scales in ’ggplot2.

 · `ggplot2` v3.3.5.
 A system for ‘declaratively’ creating graphics,
 based on “The Grammar of Graphics”.
-You provide the data, tell ‘ggplot2’ how to map variables to aesthetics, what graphical primitives to use, and it takes care of the details.
+You provide the data, tell ‘ggplot2’ how to map variables to aesthetics, what graphical primitives to use, and how it takes care of the details.

 · `ggtree` v2.4.2.
-Visualizing phylogenetic tree and heterogenous associated data based on grammar of graphics ggtree provides functions for visualizing phylogenetic tree and its associated data in R.
+Visualizing phylogenetic tree and heterogenous associated data based on the grammar of graphics ggtree provides functions for visualizing phylogenetic tree and its associated data in R.

 · `gtools` v3.9.2.
 The gtools R package provides functions to assist in